erwanlemerrer/rennes-survival-guide/README.md

 ## Must see

 ### Music
-  - Indie concerts @ le Marquis de Sade, Alex Tavern or le Ty Anna.
+  - Indie concerts @ le Marquis de Sade, Alex Tavern, [Uzine](https://uzine.bar/) or le Ty Anna.
   - "Discothèques"/clubs are the level of those in France: you dance on records; so do not wait for Berlin style venues.
   - For "real" clubbing, best is arguably the [1988](https://www.1988liveclub.com/), if a DJ is scheduled.
 Sometimes at [Ubu](https://fr-fr.facebook.com/UbuClubRennes/) as well.
   - There is a fair underground techno scene, ask around the [chantier bar](https://fr-fr.facebook.com/barlechantier/) or the elabo.